SMA-welding-tips

 SMA-welding-tips on Power sources

 Power supplies are available that output either ac or dc or both.
-Power sources of the constant current (CC) with a drooping volt ampere characteristic curve type are preferred because they provide better current control as a function of arc length (determining arc voltage).
-Constant voltage (CV) power supplies are not well suited to SMAW because the current cannot be readily controlled.
+Those of the constant current (CC) with a drooping volt ampere characteristic curve type are preferred because they provide better current control as a function of arc length (determining arc voltage).

-SMA-welding-tips: from the available types, whether transformer, rectifier, generator or inverter, the selection is based mostly on personal experience and work requirements as listed hereafter.
 We think that, before purchasing, welders should look for leasing for a short time the equipment they need in order to test it and find out if it meets their expectations.

-SMA-welding-tips: on inverters, that owe their popularity to their light weight, a big advantage for portability, when needed, an article was written in Issue 5 of Practical Welding Letter for January 2004.
-To see the article click on PWL#005.
+SMA-welding-tips: An article on inverters, that owe their popularity to their light weight, a big advantage for portability, when needed, was written in Issue 5 of Practical Welding Letter for January 2004.

 SMA-welding-tips on Selection